Chart Color Schemes

 Infrastructure

-Mundaring has limited levels of nearby infrastructure activity, ranking in the 5thth percentile nationally
+Mundaring has limited levels of nearby infrastructure activity, ranking in the 3rdth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the region: EastLink WA.
-Key projects include City of Swan Water and Wastewater Upgrades, METRONET, and METRONET High Capacity Signalling Program.
-The following details those most relevant to the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region: EastLink WA.
+Other key projects include City of Swan Water and Wastewater Upgrades, METRONET, and METRONET High Capacity Signalling Program, with the following list highlighting those most relevant.

 Professional plan users can use the search below to filter and access additional projects.